Caltagirone: History

-The city's name derives from the Arabic qalʿat al-jirār (قلعة الجرار, "castle of [pottery] jars") – a name that attests to the antiquity of the local pottery works and to Arab influence in the area before 1000 CE. are still thriving.
-Concerning the name etymology, there are other hypothesis, that could refer to the Greek or Genoan past of the town, or also to something concerning the land or the surrounding area.
+The city's name derives from the Arabic qalʿat al-jirār (قلعة الجرار, "castle of [pottery] jars") – a name that attests to the antiquity of the local pottery works and to Arab influence in the area before 1000 CE.
+Concerning the name etymology, there are other hypotheses, that could refer to the Greek or Genoan past of the town, or also to something concerning the land or the surrounding area.

-The area has been inhabited since prehistoric times, as shown by the presence of two necropolises dating from the second millennium BCE, and by numerous other archaeological finds.
+The area has been inhabited since prehistoric times, as shown by the presence of two necropolises dating from the second millenniumBCE, and by numerous other archaeological finds.
 It was later inhabited by the Sicels, a people who predated Roman occupation and control.

 Inside the municipal area, there's the archaeological area of Monte San Mauro, dug by archaeologist Paolo Orsi during the early 20th century, where there was found an inhabited area with a cult area and a necropolis: it would be likely a Leontinoi subcolony, the Chalcidian town of Euboia, despite some scientists think it would be also the case of a Colony under Gela rule, because of the important closure between the archaeological area and the Geloan Fields.

 During the Middle Age, Arabs built a castle here; in 1030 it was attacked by Ligurian troops under the Byzantine general George Maniakes.
 The current town's Sicilian dialect continues to have traces of Ligurian language.
 The city flourished under the Norman, Hohenstaufen and Aragonese domination, becoming a renowned center for production of ceramics.

 The city was almost completely destroyed by the earthquake of 1693.
 Many public and private buildings were reconstructed in a Sicilian Late-Baroque style.
 The city has an array of architectural resources and, together with the surrounding territory, is protected by the UNESCO World Heritage program.

-During unification struggles, on May 29, 1860, the town was looted by the Bourbon army led by general Gaetano Afan de Rivera; they were fleeing from the Garibaldini forces towards Catania.
+During unification struggles, on 29 May 1860, the town was looted by the Bourbon army led by general Gaetano Afan de Rivera; they were fleeing from the Garibaldini forces towards Catania.